 If you have payments which are sporadic and based on a fixed form (for example a property rental booking) then having your payment provider host the form and manage it for you would be the way to go.
 You can upload a logo and edit the CSS to make the form look like part of your site.

-For eCommerce sites where there are many different forms to submit (dynamic shopping) then using a plug-in provided by your software is the easiest solution and having the gateway hosted on your behalf saves on cost and ensures security.
+For eCommerce sites where there are many different forms to submit (dynamic shopping) then using a plug-in provided by your software is the most natural solution and having the gateway hosted on your behalf saves on cost and ensures security.